Last Updated on

 The church of the Jesuits who settled in the city in 1627 was taken over by Benedictines after the order disintegrated, who kept its original functions and traditions.

-Besides the above listed there are many churches, religious museums, diocesan treasures await visitors with open gates, providing enough attractions for days for architecture, religion and history lovers.
+Besides the above listed, many churches, religious museums, and diocesan treasures await visitors with open gates, providing enough attractions for days for architecture, religion, and history lovers.

 Those interested in secular themes won’t avoid painful foot while discovering downtown, as every building here is a historic site, and they didn’t only deserve this due to their age.

-In 1620, the Altabak-house, one of Győr’s oldest residential buildings, which was built by Canon János Altabak from many houses.
-The copf style Napoleon-house built in the same style, from many houses, and is famous for … staying here after the battle of Győr.
-Guess who was it! 🙂 Today the Városi Művészeti Múzeum képtár (City’s Art Museum) can be found there.
+In 1620, the Altabak-house, one of Győr’s oldest residential buildings was built by Canon János Altabak from many houses.
+The copf style Napoleon-house was built in the same style, from many houses, and is famous for … staying here after the battle of Győr.
+Guess who it was! 🙂 Today, the Városi Művészeti Múzeum képtár (City’s Art Museum) can be found there.

-In one of the city’s richest in monuments street, the Liszt Ferenc street can one of Győr’s most precious Baroque monuments, the Zichy-Palace be found.
+In one of the city’s richest-in-monument streets, the Liszt Ferenc Street is one of Győr’s most precious Baroque monuments, and the Zichy-Palace can be found.
 Ferenc Deák and Lajos Batthyány lived in this building completed in 1720, as students of law in Győr.

 One of the most characteristic buildings in the city is the Town Hall built by the plans of Jenő Hübner.
-The neo-baroque style building is located at the busiest part of the city.
-Besides it’s core job, city administration, it has been the venue of concerts and other prestigious events for decades.
+The neo-baroque style building is located in the busiest part of the city.
+Besides its core job, city administration, it has been the venue of concerts and other prestigious events for decades.

-Another, but not less entertaining experience is the 9 hectar Xántus János Zoo.
-This zoo named after the famous Hungarian scientist wanted to introduce domestic animals at the beginning, but over time it expanded to a real international animal- and plant-exhibition, with a special focus on African species.
+Another, but not less entertaining experience is the 9-hectare Xantus János Zoo.
+This zoo was named after the famous Hungarian scientist who wanted to introduce domestic animals at the beginning, but over time it expanded to a real international animal- and plant-exhibition, with a special focus on African species.

-Besides passive viewing, which can be fully satisfied by the almost impossibly rich downtown core, Győr tries to entertain the public by various programs all year around.
+Besides passive viewing, which can be fully satisfied with the almost impossibly rich downtown core, Győr tries to entertain the public by various programs all-year-round.